drewroberts/website/first-video.md

-# Thoughts before Launching Your Website
+# Thoughts & Resources for Your Website

-- I'm a marketing guy who enjoys web development, so here's how I approach launching a website
+- I'm a marketing guy who enjoys web development, so here are some thoughts on how I approach launching a website
-- Have a number of friends launching websites, so figured it would be best to consolidate my 2 cents into a few quick videos so I could text them a link
+- Why am I making this video?
+Have a number of friends launching websites, so figured it would be best to consolidate my 2 cents into a few quick videos so I could text them a link
 - Most of my videos are private/unlisted but I'm willing to make this public cause it could be helpful for folks
 - Feel free to share if you think it would be useful for anyone you know

-- Should I change the title to be more clickbait like Tim Ferriss & Ramit Sethi?
-"Required Reading: 10 Considerations Before Launching Website" "7 Shocking Things You Must Know If You Have a Website!!!"
+- Before we get into it, I thought about being like Tim Ferriss & Ramit Sethi and here are my best clickbait optional titles: "Required Reading: 10 Considerations Before Launching Website" "7 Shocking Things You Must Know If You Have a Website!!!"

 ## There are a 1,000 ways to build a site, do your thing